jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-12-interview-symphony-of-heaven.md

 *Now that your EP is out, what’s next for Symphony of Heaven?*

-**Logan** We are finishing up the next full length album as we speak.
+**Logan:** We are finishing up the next full length album as we speak.
 It's super close to being done and so we will be releasing that as we get everything done.

 **David:** Get everything in place for the new album and practice up for some live shows… hopefully.